Götz Bachmann’s Ethnographic Research on Dynamicland

 In April 2016, Victor sent an email announcing that there would be some far-reaching changes to the way they worked.
 He introduced two new metaphors: that of the staircase that they were trying to move up on, and that of the stack that they were trying to drill down into.

-Victor declared that they’d have to come together to develop a “platform”, which would be the first of a “staircase” of such platforms, which would eventually lead them “up” towards the dynamic spatial medium.
+Victor declared that they would have to come together to develop a “platform”, which would be the first of a “staircase” of such platforms, which would eventually lead them “up” towards the dynamic spatial medium.
 Once they had built this first platform, they could return to a phase of experimentation in order to figure out what the next platform, the second step of the staircase, might look like.
-By building platform on platform on platform and so on, they’d finally live up to the ideal of bootstrapping they’d aimed at from the beginning and have a chance at eventually reaching the dynamic spatial medium.
+By building platform on platform on platform and so on, they would finally live up to the ideal of bootstrapping they had aimed at from the beginning and have a chance at eventually reaching the dynamic spatial medium.

 But this would require all of them to spend one year solely focusing on building the platform, rather than working on their individual projects.
 Victor believed it was the only way to go and reminded them of the Dynamic Medium Group’s proclaimed goal: “Our goal is to invent an in-the-world dynamic medium, capable of hosting in-the-world dynamic representations of systems, which enable the people, who need to understand these systems to mutually understand them together.”
 Bret Victor in personal communication from April 2016; cited from Bachmann, 2019a, p.
 288 Putting their individual projects on hold to invest their energy into this shared goal was a big ask, so Victor framed it by formulating a new, higher aspiration for the work of the group: Their motivation wasn’t the invention of the dynamic spatial medium for its own sake, but to save the world.